CDL926666/1_TIBS/zongjie.md

 **Strategies for Overcoming the Innovator’s Dilemma**

 *Christensen’s Suggestions*:
 - Create teams or groups that work on new and different ideas, separate from the main business.
+These teams should have their own goals and freedom to explore.
-- Look early at small or new markets where big changes might begin.
+- Look early at small or new markets where big changes might begin, even if they seem unimportant at first.
 - Plan resources for the long term, not just for what makes money now.
+Investing in future opportunities helps the company stay ahead.
-- Let teams try new things and take risks, even if some ideas do not work at first.
+- Let teams try new things and take risks, even if some ideas do not work at first, so the company can learn and discover new solutions.

 *Birkinshaw’s Four Strategies*:
-1. **Reframe the Value Proposition**: Change what the company offers and who it serves.
-For example, IBM changed from selling hardware to providing cloud services.
+1. **Reframe the Value Proposition**: Change what the company offers and who it serves, so it fits new customer needs or new markets.
+For example, IBM moved from hardware to services to stay important as technology changed.
-2. **Collaborate with Disruptors**: Work with new start-ups or technology leaders to quickly get new skills and markets.
-For example, car makers and banks working with tech start-ups.
+2. **Collaborate with Disruptors**: Work with new start-ups or technology leaders to quickly get new skills, ideas, or market access.
+For example, car makers can learn about electric cars by partnering with tech start-ups.
-3. **Set Up Independent Units**: Make separate groups to work on new ideas, like Google’s Alphabet or GE’s labs.
+3. **Set Up Independent Units**: Make separate groups to work on new ideas with fewer limits from the main company, like Google’s Alphabet or GE’s labs.
+These groups can focus on innovation and move faster.
-4. **Adapt Through Experimentation**: Keep testing and changing based on feedback.
-Companies like Amazon and Spotify keep improving their services for customers.
+4. **Adapt Through Experimentation**: Keep testing and changing based on feedback from the market.
+Companies like Amazon and Spotify try different products, listen to customers, and improve quickly to find what works best.

 ---